What is barrel phishing?

 Is it in line with your organisation and its protocols?
 If not, never click on anything.
 Instead, make sure you get confirmation from the supposed sender by either calling the person/organisation or by going to the website of the specified organisation.

-Invest in better email security
+Invest in an advanced email security solution

 As fraudsters adapt their methods to become more "human", traditional spam filters may not be able to identify and block all cyber threats or spam messages.